Valley Light Children’s Home

 Valley Light founders

-The town of Maai Mahiu lies at the bottom of the beautiful Rift Valley along a major route that connects the coast of Kenya (by the Indian ocean) with many countries in Eastern and Central Africa.
+The town of Maai Mahiu lies at the bottom of the beautiful Rift Valley along a major route that connects the coast of Kenya (by the Indian Ocean) with many countries in Eastern and Central Africa.
 It is approximately an hour and a half northwest of Nairobi.
-Over time, Maai Mahiu has developed into a popular trading center that is a prominent stopping place for truckers and other weary travelers, the population continues to increase almost on a daily basis.
+Over time, Maai Mahiu has developed into a popular trading center that is a prominent stopping place for truckers and other weary travelers; the population continues to increase almost daily.

 Unfortunately, one of the reasons for the town’s popularity with truckers is the high rate of prostitution.
-Prostitution, which continues to increase, is the greatest contributor to the high number of orphaned and abandoned children in the area. lt is one of the reasons why moving Valley Light from the center of Maai Mahiu to a much safer location is a key objective.
-We are determined to prevent our children from repeating the cycle of prostitution and poverty and that made them orphans in the first place.
+Prostitution, which continues to increase, is the most significant contributor to the high number of orphaned and abandoned children in the area. lt is one of the reasons why moving Valley Light from the center of Maai Mahiu to a much safer location was a crucial objective.
+They are determined to prevent these children from repeating the cycle of prostitution and poverty that made them orphans in the first place.

 Valley Light Home now has a US-based nonprofit to help with daily operational needs going forward.
 Valley Light Programs (US) is a 501(c)3 nonprofit.
 All operational donations will be processed through them going forward.
 They are operating in partnership with John and Leah, and ALL funds through them will be used to fund the operational expenses of VLH.
 You can learn more about this organization by clicking the button below.

 In the past, Just One Africa has provided emergency operational support while their US board was being set up.
 Just One Africa will continue our water filter distributions in partnership with Valley Light Home.

 The building is finished, and the children are thriving in their new home!
 We recently completed our most significant building project which is located a few miles outside of Maai Mahiu, Kenya.
 This purpose-built home will provide a much more peaceful environment, a space for learning, playing, and building brighter futures!